 This code is the bare bones we need to start using webhooks, currently, this telegram bot uses long-polling mode which the telegraf library offers in default mode, which comes in handy when we’re developing the bot locally as webhook can’t work on the local environment.

 You can use the .ENV file to store your environment variables aka project secrets that you don’t want to be exposed publically.
-For example, bot API token and/or other API keys.
+For example, bot API tokens and other API keys.

 Two-step process